keikoproj/aws-auth/README.md

 Available Commands:
-  help        Help about any command remove      remove removes an auth-map from mapRoles or mapUsers upsert      upsert updates or inserts an auth-map to mapRoles version     Version of aws-auth
+  help        Help about any command remove      remove removes an auth-map from mapRoles or mapUsers remove-by-username remove-by-username removes all map roles and map users from the aws-auth configmap upsert      upsert updates or inserts an auth-map to mapRoles version     Version of aws-auth